 My first exposure to logic puzzles was the "who owns the zebra"-style grid puzzles your elementary school teacher uses to keep you busy, and while I enjoy those (if they're interesting enough), I spend a lot more time on abstract logic puzzles, especially when I can do them in competitive situations.
 (Abstract logic puzzles are like sudoku in that they usually involve filling in cells with numbers, symbols, lines, or colors, based on some constraints.
 Once you know the constraints, the puzzles are language-neutral, so the solver and constructor don't have to share a language.

 I'm also very fond of word puzzles and wordplay in general.
 I am a member, and used to be Secretary for, the National Puzzlers' League, the world's oldest puzzling organization.
 The NPL newsletter includes member-submitted puzzles in not my favorite types, though the cryptic crosswords are excellent.
 The real draw, however, is their yearly convention, where I get to see tons of nerdy friends and solve puzzles and play games.
-The name "Spelvin" I use on the sites above is my "nom de plume" in the NPL and comes from the traditional actor's pseudonym, George Spelvin.
+The name "Spelvin" I use on the logic sites above is my "nom de plume" in the NPL and comes from the traditional actor's pseudonym, George Spelvin.

 I don't write many traditional crosswords, but I write one or two cryptic crosswords a year.
 These are crosswords with "cryptic clues," which are much more prevalent in the UK and give the solver both a definition of the answer and a wordplay indicator mashed up into one clue.
-If you are intrigued by the idea that "Fragile items he will start to stow after safecrackers leave club" leads to the answer EGGSHELLS, there's a tutorial here.
+If you are intrigued by the idea that "Fragile items he will start to stow after safecrackers abandon club" leads to the answer EGGSHELLS, there's a tutorial here.

 At some point I'll post some of the variety cryptics I've written although many of them are specifically themed to the locations of NPL conventions.
 If you're just learning cryptics, there are a lot of accessible examples at Kegler's Kryptics.
 If you're more seasoned, the NPL has an excellent collection of cryptics downloadable for free, which includes my first bookstore-published puzzle.
-(The book's out of print now.)
+(The physical book's out of print now.)

 When it comes to puzzles, my biggest passion by far is puzzlehunts.
 Mostly descended from a combination of the MIT Mystery Hunt and Stanford's drive-around event The Game, these events involve solving a collection of puzzles of highly variant types, the answers to which somehow combine to form metapuzzles which advance you farther toward a certain goal.
 The MIT Hunt is a "hunt" for a coin, but in many puzzlehunts, the ultimate goal is simply a final solution, and the nomenclature is mostly inherited from other events.
+I maintain a puzzlehunt blog called Puzzlvaria.

 A running gag about these events that the puzzles frequently lack instructions, so in addition to solving, you need to figure out how to solve.
 Some people find this annoying, but I love it, as it requires a certain lateral thinking that I've become quite good at.
 I also like the fact that, as opposed to a crossword or sudoku competition where you are required to fill in every square, the goal of a puzzlehunt puzzle is to get to a short answer, and often one can bypass part of the solving via creative thinking (or "wheel-of-fortuning" missing letters in the final clue).
 Thus, analyzing the big picture and determining the most efficient way to get from Point A to Point B becomes a very useful skill.